 Emirates airline annual profit jumps 40 percent

-DUBAI, United Arab Emirates (AP) — The Middle East's biggest airline, Emirates, says its profit jumped 40 percent during the last fiscal year, driven by rapid expansion and helped by a drop in fuel prices.
+DUBAI, United Arab Emirates (AP) — Emirates, the Middle East's biggest airline, said Thursday it overcame the effects of temporary runway closures at its Dubai base to pull in a $1.24 billion profit, a 40 percent gain driven by the rapid expansion of its business and helped by a drop in fuel prices.